Coping With Cravings

 Living a life of sobriety can very challenging at times.
 It’s important to not get ahead of yourself, and just take it as they say - “one day at a time.”
 It is hard work!
 Anyone who tells you getting and staying sober is a cake walk, is lying to you!
 Recovery is something you will need to dedicate yourself to and work at every single day.

-No matter if you are new to the recovery game or have been on your journey for some time now, a life of sobriety does NOT guarantee all of life’s problems will go out the door, or that there won’t be moments where vulnerability and weakness sneak up on you.
+No matter if you are new to the recovery game, or have been on your journey for some time now, a life of sobriety does NOT guarantee all of life’s problems will go out the door, or that there won’t be moments where vulnerability and weakness that sneak up on you.

 Let Me Introduce Myself

 My name is Heidi.
-I am a recovery addict and a mother of two.
+I am a recovering addict and a mother of two.
 I spent countless years on a downhill spiral with meth, heroin, and alcohol.
 I have since dedicated myself in these last few years to not only rebuilding a life in recovery that I am proud of, but also setting out to help others with the desire to do the very same.

 Through countless years of treatment, inpatient services, outpatient services, behavioral management programs, continued education, and peer support, I have cultivated a passion and desire for sharing what I have learned along my journey with all of you!